Difix3D-W: Distractor-Free Few-Shot 3D Gaussian Splatting in the Wild: Experiment Results

 \section{Experiment Results}

 \textbf{Quantitative results.} Additional quantitative experiment results are shown in Tab.~\ref{tab:onthego_3view}, Tab.~\ref{tab:onthego_6view}, and Tab.~\ref{tab:onthego_9view}.
-SaveWildGS consistently provides impressive results compared to existing methods in real-world scenarios that include distractors.
+Difix3D-W consistently provides impressive results compared to existing methods in real-world scenarios that include distractors.
 Although Difix3D+~\cite{wu2025difix3d+} also shows high-quality results, it struggles to refine rendered views in real-world scenarios due to a lack of knowledge of distractors.
 Moreover, we observed that leveraging semantic-level masking better captures transient elements compared to GS-W~\cite{zhang2024gaussian} and DroneSplat~\cite{tang2025dronesplat}.
 In particular, those frameworks have difficulties in capturing transient elements that have similar colors to the static background.

 \textbf{Qualitative results.} We provide more detailed qualitative experiment results in Fig.~\ref{fig:photo_results} and Fig.~\ref{fig:llff_results}.
-We observe that although SaveWildGS does not utilize appearance embeddings, in comparison to other techniques it demonstrates robustness on the Photo Tourism dataset.
+We observe that although Difix3D-W does not utilize appearance embeddings, in comparison to other techniques it demonstrates robustness on the Photo Tourism dataset.
 Moreover, our method shows competitive results by capturing more details compared to other methods.
-The results demonstrate that SaveWildGS can be utilized in unconstrained or constrained real-world scenarios.
+The results demonstrate that Difix3D-W can be utilized in unconstrained or constrained real-world scenarios.